17 Unique Social Media Campaigns To Inspire Your Own

 Starbucks was able to quickly piggyback on a trend that was becoming popular.
 By acting fast and coming up with a drink to match market trends, the brand received a lot of positive feedback from its customer base.

-Tip: Consider unique alternatives for having customers see your campaign such as using a QR code generator to create QR codes linking customers directly to your social media platforms.
+Tip: Consider unique alternatives for having customers see your campaign and create QR codes linking customers directly to your social media platforms.
+You can even use a QR code generator for this.

 #16 IHOP to IHOB